 Before telling your kids about your divorce, prepare yourself for all possible reactions.
 Each child may react differently.
 While one may cry for days, another child may get angry or ignore it altogether.
-One of them may even get upset and ask you to leave their room.
+One may even get upset and ask you to leave the room.
 Be prepared for all kinds of reactions and allow them time to accept your decision.

 However, do let them know that you are available to talk and answer their questions at all times.
 Avoid hounding them with questions.
 Instead, plan a second conversation a few days later to check in on them and find out how they are coping with the news.